kolypto/py-mongosql/README.md

     ```python
     { 'a': 1, 'b': 1 }  # Include specific fields.
 All other fields are excluded
-    { 'a': 0, 'b': 0 }  # Exclude specific fields.
+    { 'a': 0, 'b': 0 }  # If all is 0.
+Exclude specific fields.
 All other fields are included
+    { 'a': 1, 'b': 0 }  # Include 'a' and exclude 'b'.
+Useful for get_project, if there is some
+    default included some other place in the code.
     ```

 * List syntax.